 During Summer 2019, I trained for and competed in my first triathlon, Ironman 70.3 Atlantic City.
-You can view full results here.
 Through the training and racing process, I developed a passion for the sport of triathlon and it has become an important part of my life.
-I am currently training for my first full-length Ironman triathlon, originally scheduled to be IM Tulsa, and then IM Maryland.
-Each of these races was canceled due to Covid-19, so I hatched an IDIA- I'll Do It Anyway.
+With a desire to push myself further, I registered for my first full Ironman in 2020.
+Not letting Covid race cancellations get in the way of my goal, in Sep 2020 I completed the self-organized Ironman IDIA- I Did It Anyway.
+You can read more about the personal importance of that race here.

-Although I am still new to the sport, training has become an integral part of my life and has taught me many valuable lessons about discipline, hard work, and goal setting.
-Completing a full Ironman was something I always viewed with a "Maybe one day" attitude, thinking it was something far beyond my limits.
-I never thought I would attempt to do it at this point in my life, but so far I have greatly enjoyed the process of pushing myself beyond what I once thought I could do.
+Endurance training has become an integral part of my life and has taught me many valuable lessons about discipline, hard work, and goal setting.
+Completing a full Ironman was something I always viewed with a "Maybe one-day" attitude, thinking it was something far beyond my limits.
+I never thought I would attempt to do it at this point in my life, yet here I am now with two IM finishes and an ultra-marathon under my belt.
 I have learned the importance of not limiting oneself and I truly believe everyone is capable of more than they may currently believe.

 Training and nutrition have also played in integral role in the most important aspect of my life- my Catholic Faith.
 Ironman training has taught me the importance of self-discipline, which has had direct correlations to my growth as a Christian.
 Just as I know I must put in difficult training hours to become a better triathlete, I know a life of regular prayer, especially at the most difficult times, is critically important to a healthy spiritual life and relationship with God.
 Knowing that all strength comes from Him, I begin and end each day and each workout in a prayer.
 I will also frequently incorporate prayer into training sessions.
 Some of my favorite ways to do this are praying the rosary while running or using long runs as prayerful meditations.
 I am still exploring ways to keep the Lord at the center of my training and to increase the complementary of Faith and Fitness, and I appreciate any suggestions in this regard.